 Applies to methenamine: oral suspension, oral tablet, oral tablet enteric coated

-In addition to its needed effects, some unwanted effects may be caused by methenamine (the active ingredient contained in Hiprex).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, methenamine (the active ingredient contained in Hiprex) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

-You should check with your doctor immediately if any of these side effects occur when taking methenamine:Less common:
+Check with your doctor immediately if any of the following side effects occur while taking methenamine:Less common

-Some of the side effects that can occur with methenamine may not need medical attention.
-As your body adjusts to the medicine during treatment these side effects may go away.
-Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
-If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:Less common:
+Some side effects of methenamine may occur that usually do not need medical attention.
+These side effects may go away during treatment as your body adjusts to the medicine.
+Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
+Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:Less common

 For Healthcare Professionals

 Applies to methenamine: compounding powder, oral suspension, oral tablet

 This drug was generally well tolerated.
 Minor side effects have been reported in less than 3.5% of patients and were reversible when the drug was stopped.[Ref]

 Frequency not reported: Hypersensitivity reactions[Ref]

 1. "Product Information.
 Hiprex (methenamine)."
 Hoechst Marion-Roussel Inc, Kansas City, MO.

 2. Cerner Multum, Inc. "Australian Product Information."
 O 0